plan1231/LoadBalancer/README.md

 Use Visual Studio and open the LoadBalancer solution.
 Configure the appsettings.json file as desired.
 Build the project LoadBalancer using the UI.
 Visual studio should handle copying appsettings.json to the build directory for you

 ### Option 2
 Use the CLI.
-At the solution root, run `dotnet build LoadBalancer/LoadBalancer.csproj`, then edit and copy  appsettings.json inside the file to the build directory manually.
+At the solution root, run `dotnet build LoadBalancer/LoadBalancer.csproj`.
+The compiler should have already copy appsettings.json into the output folder for you.
+If not, copy it manually from `LoadBalancer/appsettings.json`.
-The command will output the build directory.
+Then edit it according to the key above.

+To find where the output directory is, simply look at the output of the build command.
 ```
 phillan@Phils-MacBook-Pro LoadBalancer % dotnet build LoadBalancer/LoadBalancer.csproj